 JOURNAL OF PUBLIC POLICY IN AFRICA (JOPPA)

-Submissions are invited for publication in the Journal of Public Policy in Africa (JOPPA) Volume 5 Number 2 to be published June 2018.
+Submissions are invited for publication in the Journal of Public Policy in Africa (JOPPA) Volume 6 Issue 1 before 31 August 2018.

 JOPPA is published by Africa University in partnership with the Open Society Initiative for Southern Africa (OSISA).The journal provides an alternative space for Africans who want to challenge the success of neo-liberalism and craft material that can be used by the people as a resource to enhance the public-policy capacity (empowerment) of state and non-state actors; and to contribute to the projects of democracy and development.
 It also provides an opportunity for showcasing success stories of public policy in Africa.